ewilded/psychoPATH/README.md

 ![Demo Screenshot](screenshots/verification_case_3_step_3.png?raw=true "Usage example")

 ### TODO
+- use pure traversals (no docroot appended) first
+- mention the presentation and the perl script
 - separate apache-like suffixes from the main list, they are there by default and do not go away once other than all/apache webroot set is picked
 - more configuration options (switches for evasive techniques etc.)
 - add padding to the payload markers in order to avoid any potential validation problems while uploading binary formats